khalidjshaikh/ordway/README.md

 ### EXTRA
 * How would you modify to accommodate a group of 2 or more seats being requested?
-The algorithm would assign weights to only pairs of seats available.
+> The algorithm would assign weights to only pairs of seats available.
 * How could you optimize the process of seat decision?
+> Precalculate the weights based on the seat maps such that it is simply a look up table.